natacasey/natacasey.github.io/index.md

 - Analysis of Children's Health based on data from UNICEF.
 - Sentiment Analysis of Reviews
 - Text Summarization
-- Predicting Russian text categories
+- Predicting categories of Russian text data.